Envío gratuito en pedidos superiores a 100 dólares.

 • Extra rinse: Remove detergent build-up to prevent skin irritation.

 Drying reusable nappies properly is just as important.
 Hang nappies outside in sunlight when possible; sunlight helps bleach out stains naturally and kills bacteria.
 If drying indoors, use a well-ventilated area to prevent mildew.
 Avoid fabric softeners as they reduce absorbency.
-Tumble drying is okay for some nappies but check manufacturer instructions to avoid damage.
+Tumble drying is okay for some nappies, but check the manufacturer's instructions to avoid damage.

 Step Details Tip